dddrrreee/cs140e-20win/labs/8-device-interrupts/PRELAB.md

     Between these routines, we can do simple input processing of the ESP without using interrupts (as an initial cut).

-    In order to minimize the chance we lose characters, include these below the implementations of your putc and getc so those routines can be inlined.
+    In order to minimize the chance we lose characters, include the routines above below the implementations of `sw_uart_putc` and `sw_uart_getc` so that the compiler can inline them.

 ***IMPORTANT***:
   - If you already have a working micro-second version,